 One of my friends has used the tips and recently started her own Drama Club.

-3 Drama Lesson Plans for Elementary School
+5 Drama Lesson Plans for Elementary School

 1. Copy Me

-Copy me is a fun game that will get kids up and moving while also helping them learn to act using their whole bodies.
+Copy Me is a fun game that will get kids up and moving while also helping them learn to act using their whole bodies.
 To play this game, space the students out in front of you, making sure that each student has some room to move.

 Then, begin a sequence of motions and have the students copy what you are doing.
 Start easy.
 Once students seem to understand the concept, you can add in a few more complex motions.

 You may also choose to have some music playing during your sequence.
 Consider the tone and pace of the music, as it can impact the energy in the room.
-Fast-paced music will likely lead to more energetic movement, whiles slower music may help create a calmer, and more focused space.
+Fast-paced music will likely lead to more energetic movement, while slower music may help create a calmer, and more focused space.

 Interested in seeing Copy Me in action?
 Check out this short video from the Singapore Repertory Theatre.